 When disasters occur, the county or state may provide a safe refuge in temporary emergency shelters.
 These shelters can be located in schools, churches, office buildings or other facilities.
 General population shelters are stocked with basic need essentials, such as food, water, and a warm place to sleep.
 Keep in mind, a shelter will not be able to provide the same level of comforts of home or a hotel.
-Shelters can be noisy, crowded, boring, short-staffed, and provide very little privacy.
+Shelters can be noisy, crowded, boring, short-staffed, and are not secure for personal items.
 If you are able, staying with friends or relatives is a better choice.
-Items to Bring to an Emergency Shelter: